 Tung is currently a clinical pharmacist at Adventist Health White Memorial in Los Angeles, California, where he completed his PGY1 pharmacy residency in June 2018.
 He received his PharmD degree in May 2017 from Manchester University Pharmacy Program in Fort Wayne, Indiana.
 His areas of interests include critical care and infectious disease.
 Tung is also a precepting pharmacist to students from West Coast and California Northstate universities.
 He has previously served on ASHP national committees, including the Residency Advancement Advisory and the Student Society Development Advisory groups as a pharmacy resident and student pharmacist, respectively.
 He is looking forward to serving on the NPEC.

 Yi Shi - Member

 Yi is a transplant from Wisconsin, where she received her PharmD from the University of Wisconsin–Madison School of Pharmacy in 2015.
-After graduation, she completed her PGY1 Pharmacy Residency with a focus in geriatrics at the San Francisco Veterans Affairs Healthcare System.
-She is currently a PGY2 Health System Pharmacy Administration resident at Sutter Health in Sacramento, CA. Yi’s research and practice interests include medication utilization, quality improvement, technology and automation, and population health management.
+After graduation, she completed her PGY1 Pharmacy Residency with a focus in geriatrics at the San Francisco Veterans Affairs Healthcare System and her PGY2 in Health System Pharmacy Administration at Sutter Health in Sacramento, CA. Yi’s research and practice interests include medication utilization, safety, quality improvement and population health management.
 Yi has been a CSHP member since 2015 and is looking forward to serving on the New Practitioner Executive Committee this year!